 In the late 19th - early 20th century, faced with the military power of the West, China tried to borrow the Western technology, but inevitably came to borrowing the ideology.
 Preservation of the national identity turned into a fundamental issue.
 It is in this line that the Chinese tried to show that the ideas perceived as Western are not something completely new, but existed in China since ancient times.
 As philosophy was not singled out in the traditional classifications of knowledge in ancient China, the most important task for Chinese intellectuals was to show that the Chinese thought is a philosophy in the Western sense, that it meets all the criteria for philosophy, and therefore is equal to Western philosophy.
-That was one of the main goals of the first works on the history of Chinese Philosophy by Xie Wuliang, The Outline of the History of Chinese Philosophy by Hu Shih and The History of Chinese Philosophy by Feng Yulan.
+That was one of the main goals of the first works on the history of Chinese philosophy by Hu Shih and The History of Chinese Philosophy by Feng Yulan.
 If the work of Xie Wuliang is full of traditional constructions, the writings of Hu Shih and Feng Yulan fully correspond to the western criteria of 'scientific'.
 These works formed a modern understanding of Chinese philosophy, made it accessible to the Western readers, but at the same time served as the basis for doubts as to whether there was a Chinese philosophy in itself, or it was only a stereotyped exposition of traditional Chinese thought with the system of Western terms.